arangodb/arangodb/Documentation/Books/Manual/Analyzers/README.md

 # Background

-A concept of value "analysis" that is meant to break up a given value into a set of sub-values internally tied together by metadata which influences both the search and sort stages to provide the most appropriate match for the specified conditions, similar to queries to web search engines.
+The concept of value "analysis" refers to the process of breaking up a given value into a set of sub-values, which are internally tied together by metadata, which in turn influences both the search and sort stages to provide the most appropriate match for the specified conditions, similar to queries to web search engines.

 In plain terms this means a user can for example: